iZeaoGamer/Zector/major.md

 - Fixed /f pay becoming broken.
 - Added Floating texts to /spawn, and PvP Mine.
 - Fixed Floating Texts not displaying when changing world locations.
+- Fixed Mini YT counting as staff, when it should've counted as YouTube rank.
+- Fixed crash upon TNT explosions.